 Remarkable clearness of atmosphere near the horizon; distant objects, such as hills, usually visible, or raised (by refraction), and what is called "a good hearing day," may be mentioned among the signs of wet, if not wind, to be expected.

 Another general rule of weather folklore sayings requires attention, which is, that the wind usually appears to veer, shift, or go round with the sun (right-handed, or from left to right), and that when it does not do so, or backs, more wind or bad weather may be expected, instead of improvement.

 More than usual twinkling of the stars, indistinctness or apparent multiplication of the moon's horns, halos, "wind-dogs," and the rainbow, are more or less significant of increasing wind, it not approaching rain, with or without wind.

 Near land, in sheltered harbors, in valleys, or over low ground, there is usually a marked diminution of wind during part of the night, and a dispersion of clouds.

 At such times, an eye on an overlooking height may see an extended body of vapor below (rendered visible by the cooling of night), which seems to check the wind.

-Have you heard the old sayings, "Bees will not swarm before a storm" or "When the sun sets bright and clear, an easterly wind you need not fear"?
+Have you heard the old weather lore sayings, "Bees will not swarm before a storm" or "When the sun sets bright and clear, an easterly wind you need not fear"?
 It's true!

 Did you know that for most species of crickets, the higher the temperature, the more times they chirp?
 Just count how often the cricket chirps in 14 seconds and then add 40 to get the approximate temperature in degrees Fahrenheit.
 Simply amazing!